Invest a minimum of € 350,000

 No. You can visit the EU Schengen area visa-free for 90 days in any given 6 month period, but you aren’t allowed to become a resident or work there.

-How long does it take to get a Montenegrin passport?
+How long does it take to get a Montenegro passport?

 Is there a residency requirement?

-No. You aren’t required to visit Montenegro or live in Montenegro to obtain your citizenship.
+No. The Montenegro citizenship requirements don’t include visiting Montenegro or living in Montenegro to obtain your citizenship.
 But once you do, you need to spend 5 days in Montenegro over the period of 5 years to retain the citizenship and get your passport extended.

-Can my family members also obtain a Montenegrin passport?
+Can my family members also obtain a Montenegro passport?

 Yes, you can add family members to the application.
 What matters is that they are financially dependent on you.
 This includes spouses, minor children, parents, and grandparents.